Iman-mohammad/Iman-mohammad/README.md

-<h1>Hi, I'm Iman 👋 I am an UX-UI  Designer </h1>
+<h1>Hi, I'm Iman 👋 </h1>

 <h2>
- I'm a UX-UI designer who is passionated  about creating different designs that inspier and help people to get geart expeimentation.
+ I'm an UX-UI designer who is passionated  about creating different designs that inspier and help people to get geart expeimentation.
 Some technologies and tools I enjoy working with include :
  Skills and tools I used :
  - Adobe Illustrator
  - HTML